Jengamon/bevy_gearbox/DOCS.md

     // Our character can be alive, dead, standing, or jumping.
 Importantly, they can only
     // jump or stand if they are alive.
 So standing and jumping are actually sub-states of
     // the alive state.
-Notice alive and dead are StateChildOf(entity), while standing and
+Notice alive and dead are SubstateOf(entity), while standing and
-    // jumping are StateChildOf(alive).
+    // jumping are SubstateOf(alive).

     // Note: The root entity (here called `entity`) is also a state entity.
 This isn't
     // important for this example, but it's worth noting.